ZXShady/proposals/alternative_free_function_call_syntax.md

     ```
     The later allows the IDE to filter out candidates much better and provide helpful auto complete, as you made your intent clear by asking for what functions can operate on `x`.

 3. Fluent Interfaces
     Enables clean chaining of function calls:
     `range.MyLib::transform().MyLib::filter(odd).MyLib::process();`

 4. Absolute Clarity:
     The syntax `x.f()` continues to find only members.
-The new syntax `x.N::f()` finds only free functions in namespace N. There is no possible ambiguity and it is clear that `N::f` cannot be a virtual function.
+The new syntax `x.N::f()` finds only free functions in namespace `N`.
+There is no ambiguity and it is clear that `N::f` cannot be a virtual function.

 5. Non-Breaking:
     This is a purely additive feature.
 No existing code is impacted.
 No current behavior changes.

 6. Promotes Non-Member, Non-Friend Interfaces & Generic Reuse.
      A significant class of member functions of many types are convenience functions that do not require access to private class state.
-This proposal provides a clear and fluent syntax for implementing such functions as non-members, reducing class API bloat and dramatically increasing reusability across types.
+This proposal provides a clear syntax for implementing such functions as non-members, reducing class API bloat and dramatically increasing reusability across types.

     The classic example is the similarity between the purely const interfaces of `std::string` and `std::string_view`. `std::string_view` had to reimplement this entire interface as members, leading to significant duplication for operations that just act on *data* but their member-only implementation locks them to specific standard types.